Search

 Breast Augmentation Operation

 After the table back is lowered, a long acting anesthetic is placed into the “pockets” which greatly reduces postoperative discomfort.
-The incisions are closed with sutures predominantly below the surface of the skin to avoid cross-hatching suture marks and optimize the chances for the finest scars.
+The incisions are closed with absorbable sutures below the surface of the skin to avoid cross-hatching suture marks and optimize the chances for the finest scars.
 Steri-strips are applied as well as being placed in a post surgical bra.

 Breast Augmentation Recovery